• Skip to main content

 Several parenting beliefs have given rise to kids who are ill-prepared to cope with life’s challenges.

 It’s an issue that educators are grappling with today, as colleges are focusing on ways to teach resiliency.
-It’s clear that grit and resilience will benefit our kids in school and once they get into the real world.
+It’s clear that grit and resilience will benefit our kids in school, especially once they get into the real world.

 Training a Child is (just a bit) like Training (aka ‘Stressing’) Puppies